SC473 - Photonic Switching Systems

 David T. Neilson received his B.Sc.
 And PhD degrees in Physics from Heriot-Watt University U.K. in 1990 and 1993 respectively.
 His doctoral thesis was on ‘Optical Nonlinearities and Switching in InGaAs Quantum Wells’.
 From 1993 to 1996 he remained at Heriot-Watt as a post-doctoral researcher working on free-space optical interconnect and switching systems.
 From 1996 to 1998 he was a Visiting Scientist at NEC Research, Princeton NJ, researching optical interconnects for high performance computing systems.
 He joined Bell-Labs in 1998 where he has researched several optical switching systems and technologies including using micro-mechanical elements and LCoS for wavelength selective switches and optical crossconnect.
 He has also led groups working on InP optoelectronic growth and fabrication.
 He has authored over 100 publications and over 20 patents on both devices and systems in the field of optical interconnects and switching.
 He has been on several IEEE-LEOS, OSA, and SPIE conference programs in the field of optical interconnects and switching.
 He is a Fellow of IEEE.

-Benjamin G. Lee is a Research Staff Member at the IBM Thomas J. Watson Research Center.
-He has performed forward-looking research on integrated photonic switching devices and systems for more than 10 years, and he has published over 75 papers on the topic.
-Meanwhile, he has taught multiple graduate and undergraduate courses as an Adjunct Assistant Professor at Columbia University, Department of Electrical Engineering, including "Optical Interconnects & Interconnection Networks".
+Benjamin G. Lee is a Senior Research Scientist at NVIDIA Research working in the Circuits Research Group.
+He received the Ph.D. degree in Electrical Engineering from Columbia University in 2009 where he worked on early silicon photonic switch demonstrations.
+From 2009 to 2021 he was a Research Staff Member at the IBM Thomas J. Watson Research Center where he led multiple projects focusing on photonic integrated transceivers and switches.
+He has performed forward-looking research on integrated photonic switching devices and systems for more than 15 years and has published over 100 papers on the topic.
+He also taught relevant courses as an Adjunct Assistant Professor at Columbia University, Department of Electrical Engineering, including "Optical Interconnects & Interconnection Networks".